Miami Open 2026: Sinner Sets Masters Record as Alcaraz Crashes Out

 The frustration boiled over mid-match.
 Alcaraz was heard telling his team courtside: "I'm going home right now!
 I can't take it anymore.
 Today I can't take it anymore."

 Afterward, the Spaniard was more measured: "He was incredible today.
 He played such a great game."
 But the message was clear — the clay season reset starts now.
+Reports suggest Alcaraz has stepped away for a brief family break before the European clay swing begins, a move his camp hopes will recharge him mentally after a relentless start to the season.

 This is Alcaraz's second consecutive early Miami exit after a second-round loss in 2025.
 For a player who won the tournament in 2022, Hard Rock Stadium has become an unlikely graveyard.